GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --status-check=: Wait for deployed resources to stabilize --sync-remote-cache='always': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
 One of `always` (default), `missing`, or `never`. `always` syncs remote repositories to latest on access. `missing` only clones remote repositories if they do not exist locally. `never` means the user takes responsibility for updating remote repositories.
       --tail=false: Stream logs from deployed objects
+      --tolerate-failures-until-deadline=false: Configures `status-check` to tolerate failures until Skaffold's statusCheckDeadline duration or the deployments progressDeadlineSeconds  Otherwise deployment failures skaffold encounters will immediately fail the deployment.
+Defaults to 'false'
       --wait-for-connection=false: Blocks ending execution of skaffold until the /v2/events gRPC/HTTP endpoint is hit

 Usage: